Quank-hpc/Quank-hpc.github.io/index.md

 # Blogs

 This header is the technical blogs post list.
 Covered topics will be
-* HPC-related like complation, parallelism, shell script, cmake etc.;
+* HPC-related like complation, parallelism, shell script, cmake, parallel I/O etc.;
-* Language-related like modern C++, rust, html, markdown;
+* Language-related like modern C++, rust, html, markdown, Jekyll;
-* tools-related and libraries-related such as AMD-ROCm, Nvidia-cuda/openACC, C++ STL, OpenMPI, OneAPI TBB etc..
+* tools-related and libraries-related such as paraview, AMD-ROCm, Nvidia-cuda/openACC, C++ STL, OpenMPI, OneAPI TBB etc..

 ### 2022
     - ...